chrfreitas/elevate-app-test/README.md

 ## Key Assumptions

 - **Setup:**
-  Environment variables are incorporated into `docker-compose` to simplify setup and configuration.
+  Environment variables are incorporated into `docker compose` to simplify setup and configuration.

 - **Phase 1 – Sign-up and Authentication:**
   JWT is used to encode and decode tokens.